Blog

 Health and safety considerations are a major driver behind the shift towards offsite construction.
 Onsite casting often involves activities that carry higher levels of risk, such as working at height to assemble shuttering, manually handling heavy reinforcement, and in some cases entering confined spaces to complete pours.

-By moving these processes into a factory environment, offsite precast significantly reduces risk exposure.
+By moving these processes into a factory environment, offsite precast can reduce risk exposure by moving many construction activities into a controlled factory environment.
 Controlled conditions, repeatable processes, and reduced on-site activity all contribute to safer operations.
 Importantly, offsite production removes the need for confined space entry during casting, which is a substantial safety benefit and simplifies planning and compliance.

 Improved quality, consistency and control